boddie/PopulationSolver/README.md

 The requirements to run this yourself include having CxxTest installed from "https://sourceforge.net/projects/cxxtest/?source=navbar".
 I used version 4.4.
-This does not require the newer C++11 capabilities and sould run on many older g++ compilers just fine.
+This does not require C++ 11 capabilities and sould run on many older gcc compilers just fine but it has only been confirmed working on the 4.9.3 gcc version.

 example building of the tests: